Setting up Networking

 - In each field, enter the IP address, subnet mask, gateway, and DNS server information in dot-decimal notation.
 After you finish entering the information, click on the CONNECT button.

 - If the status shows up as "Connected to Internet", it means the connection has been set up successfully.

-- Otherwise, please retry after checking the address information and the physical connection.
+- Otherwise, retry after checking the address information and the physical connection.

 Communicating between the Host Machine and the Target Device

-After the network connection has been set up, you can connect or send files to the target device using SSH (Secure Shell) protocol.
+After the network connection has been set up, you can connect or send files to the target device using Secure Shell (SSH) protocol.

 Here are several methods that you can use for host-target communication: